erick256/text-convert/README.md

 # text-convert
 C++ program that converts text to ASCII and vice versa.

-Will add feature to convert to hexadecimal.
+Still in progress...